jundalisay/spblist/content/en/social/cycles/russia.md

 The Mongol system is based on few simple rules that are sacred to simple barbarians*. **The key is to work within those simple rules.** An example is the rule of self-preservation.

-> *We have worked extensively with dirt-poor communities and have gotten used to how barbaric and even animalistic some humans can become.
-The solution is to lower onself to their level and then painstakingly raise them up slowly by finding the gravitational signature (svadharma) for each mind.
+{{< f f="*We have worked extensively with dirt-poor communities and have gotten used to how barbaric and even animalistic some humans can become.
+The solution is to lower onself to their level and then painstakingly raise them up slowly by finding the gravitational signature (svadharma) for each mind." >}}

 This is very different from the current mode of thinking of the West wherein they see the destruction of non-liberalism as a moral and just cause that is worth pursuing agressively.
 Their egos seem to be so high that they are unable to sense that such a mentality has caused so many unnecessary conflicts since the 19th century. <!-- , and is still causing, the external post-French Revolution conflicts that began with Napoleon. -->  The World Wars and the current Ukraine war are modern examples of the effects of such thinking.